wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/get-done-stay-secure-with-windows-10/includes/8-summary-resources.md

 - Describe the options for deploying and supporting Windows.
 - Describe the deployment and release models for Windows-as-a-Service (WaaS), including deployment rings.
-- Describe the capabilities of Azure Virtual Desktop (WVD), and when it makes sense to implement it.
+- Describe the capabilities of Azure Virtual Desktop (AVD), and when it makes sense to implement it.

 In this module you learned the fundamentals of Windows 10 and Microsoft 365 as part of a simplified business management strategy.
 Here are some resources to find out more: